How can you decide what a publishing company is offering you?

 I know of many authors who have used a vanity press, regretted the decision and moved to self-publishing for their next title.

-If you are asking the question as to whether a publisher is legit or not, it is the wrong question.
-They are almost all operating legally, which means they are legit.
+If you are asking the question as to whether a publisher is legitimate or not, it is the wrong question.
+They are almost all operating legally, which means they are legitimate.

 But are they trying to rip you off?
-Well, that is an entirely different question.
+Well, that is an entirely different million-dollar question altogether.

 Further reading: Publishing Companies To Avoid And Nasty New Author Scams